mdlacasse/Owl/src/owlplanner/cli/README.md

-# OWLCLI - a Command Line Interface for OWL
+# OWLCLI - a Command Line Interface for Owl

-OWLCLI is a command line interface tool to streamline the listing, running and experimenting with OWL plan files outside the streamlit interface.
+`owlcli` is a command line interface tool to streamline the listing, running and experimenting with Owl case files outside the streamlit interface.

 ## Installation

-OWLCLI is installed with the owlplanner module.
-Once OWLPLANNER is installed, owlcli can be run from the command line.
+`owlcli` is installed with the owlplanner module.
+Once OWLPLANNER is installed, `owlcli` can be run from the command line.

 ## Usage